CVs

 • Professional memberships.
 List these – e.g. the Royal Society of Chemistry or the British Association of American Studies.
 Include dates.

 • Publications.
 Give full details as you would if citing them, and use a consistent style.
 You may wish to highlight (e.g. bold/underline) your name.
+You may wish to add a 'selected publications' subsection if some are particularly relevant to emphasise.

 • Conference presentations and posters.
 Highlight whether paper or poster and cite similarly to your publications with full author list, title, date and location.
 Subsections can highlight 'invited' contributions.